As I mentioned the other day, our hall closet received some much-needed love this past weekend!

 Here is the remade closet pre-coat deluge, IE: Before everyone came home and started putting stuff in it.

-I’m very happy with the results – I learned a lot on this project and am now looking around thoughtfully at the other closets in this house.
+I’m delighted with the results – I learned a lot on this project and am now looking around thoughtfully at the other closets in this house.
 Closets beware!